ASlimeInAHoodie/KONos.py/README.md

-# KONos.py\n
+# KONos.py
-Little hobby project of a python-based, fake operating system running on the command line.\n
+Little hobby project of a python-based, fake operating system running on the command line.

-Download all files and run `python3 KON.py`\n
+Download all files and run `python3 KON.py`
-If starting it up fails, make sure you have all modules/libraries required.\n If it still doesn't start up, create an issue request.\n When prompted for a username and password: Default is "guest" and "password"
+If starting it up fails, make sure you have all modules/libraries required.
+If it still doesn't start up, create an issue request.
+When prompted for a username and password: Default is "guest" and "password"